 How Do UTM Tags Work?

 UTM tags work by appending parameters to your URL to identify the source, medium, and campaign.
-There is extensive Google documentation that explains what UTM parameters are and how to use them.
-Google even offers a Campaign URL Builder that makes it easy to add UTM tags to your URL.
+Google provides a Campaign URL Builder that makes it easy to add UTM tags to your URL.
+If you want to know which parameters to add and why, and how to keep your data clean and tidy, view our guide on how to create a UTM code.

 How do you use UTM tags and event tracking?
 Feel free to share any of the tips or tricks you’ve learned to get the most value out of these items.